pysal/segregation/README.md

 | Two Value          | Compare\_Segregation | seg\_class\_1, seg\_class\_2, iterations\_under\_null, null\_approach | p\_value, est\_sim, est\_point\_diff |

 If you are new to segregation and PySAL you will best get started with our documentation!
-We encourage you to take a look at some examples of the *segregation* PySAL module in the <tt>notebooks</tt> repo!
+We encourage you to take a look at some examples of this module in the <tt>notebooks</tt> repo!

 Contribute